 In Arizona, students are required to take 3 credits of high school science to meet graduation requirements, but there is no mandatory course sequence across the state.
-Because of this, the high school standards are written at two levels: core essential and plus.
+Because of this, the high school standards are written at two levels: essential and plus.

-- All high school core-essential standards (HS) should be learned by every high school student regardless of the 3-credit course sequence they take.
-The full set of high school (HS) core-essential standards should be taught over that 3-year period in preparation for a high school science assessment administered during the junior year that includes content from all 10 core ideas in Knowing Science (physical, Earth/space, life sciences) and all four core ideas of Using Science.
-Core-Essential High School Science Standards are designed to provide opportunities for students to develop understanding of all 14 core ideas (see page 4) across three credits of high school science. - The High School Plus (HS+) standards are designed to enhance the rigor of general science courses by extending the core essential standards within chemistry (HS+C), physics (HS+Phy), earth and space sciences (HS+E), or biology (HS+B) to prepare students for entry level college courses.
+- All high school essential standards (HS) should be learned by every high school student regardless of the 3-credit course sequence they take.
+The full set of high school (HS) essential standards should be taught over that 3-year period.
+Essential High School Science Standards are designed to provide opportunities for students to develop understanding of all 14 core ideas (see page 4) across three credits of high school science. - The High School Plus (HS+) standards are designed to enhance the rigor of general science courses by extending the essential standards within chemistry (HS+C), physics (HS+Phy), earth and space sciences (HS+E), or biology (HS+B) to prepare students for entry level college courses.